wiktord2000/CPC-Course-2021/Lab7 (React part1)/README.md

 # Laboratory 7 - React part 1
 This project was my first contact with React library.
 Basing on the "TODO" app created during lecture I create the app to check presence of participants of any activity.
-We can sort them on the tree groups: all, present, unpresent.
+We can sort them on the tree groups: all, present, absent.
 I think the nice feature is that we can draw the person from any group so we can easily find someone e.g. to respond :wink:

 ## Features
  - adding persons